sammigachuhi/my_django/docs/11-django-admin-changes.md

 ![Time question was set](images/question_time.PNG)

-If you add a question, you will notice that the `survey_date` as *Survey date* and `survey_time` as *Survey time* appear and are by default set to your local time, all thanks to the `TIME_ZONE` we defined and updates we made in the `australia/models.py` file.
+If you add a question, you will notice that the `survey_date` as *Survey date* and `survey_time` as *Survey time* appear and are by default set to your local time.
+But notice they are also editable as well.
+The time is set to the `TIME_ZONE` variable you set in the `settings.py` file.

-You canl leave the date and time fields at their defaults or change them.

 ![Add question](images/add_question.PNG)